economikit-alliance/website/content/blog/the-context.md

 tags:
 - context
 - questions
+description: "What is it about the confluence of digital technology and global economic circuits that needs to change?"
 ---

 The following attempts to distill the shared context we have developed over the last year and a half.
 The guiding question motivating this work is, "what is it about the confluence of digital technology and global economic circuits that needs to change?"